moshehbenavraham/graphmind/.workflow/commands/implement.md

 ## Overview

-This command provides interactive implementation guidance through the task checklist.
-It analyzes task status, provides context from design docs, guides code generation, tracks progress, and offers validation checks.
-Think of this as an AI pair programmer working through your task list.
+This command provides either a completely automated AI Engineer or interactive implementation guidance through the task checklist.
+It analyzes task status, provides context from design docs, performs/guides code generation, tracks progress, and offers validation checks.
+Think of this as either a completely Agentic Senior Coding Engineer or an AI pair programmer working through your task list.

 ## CRITICAL: Command Execution Authority